G-EDM/G-EDM/control-unit-BOM.md

 The pulse electronics and all PSUs need to be placed inside a metal box and the motionboard needs to be outside of this box.
 Best case would be to put the motionboard into a second metalbox.
 There are some limits about the distance between motionboard and pulseboard.
 The wires should be kept as short as possible and the DPH/DPM interface wire can create problems if it is too long.

+# Notes

+The ON/OFF switch is required!
+Limit switches are optional.
+The ON/OFF switch acts as eeStop in the process too.
+If it is not connected or turned to OFF the process will not start and all motion is blocked.

 # ESP32 note